github/training-kit/intermediate/index.md

 someaccount@example.com
 ```

-If using the GitHub for Windows or GitHub for Mac GUIs, these values are set, system-wide, by each GUI's configuration dialog.
+If using GitHub Desktop, these values are set, system-wide, by the configuration dialog.

 To set the same values to apply to *any* of your repositories: